 Out of that linkage we can create workflows that allow instructors to simply walk into a classroom and teach the content they have prepared for the day.
 In the background we can have all of the classroom elements working together to support the presenting and capturing of the classroom content, which can then be provided to students in a synchronous or asynchronous fashion (whatever the college/university feels is most appropriate).

 The goal is to do this simply, allowing IT and instructors to define in advance their classroom preferences and to then automate the rest.
 Further simplifying making classroom content easily accessible to students, when and where they need it.
-If this sounds interesting to you, please check out the Project Minerva page, where you can learn more about the project.

 Summary: Change is on the Horizon